American Library Association: 21st century

 At the beginning of the century The Congress on Professional Education recommended that the Association develop a set of Core Values.

-In 2007, Loriene Roy was elected as the first Native American President of the ALA.

-In 2009, Camila Alire became the first Hispanic president of the ALA.

-In 2014, Courtney Young, president of the association, commented on the background and implications of a racist joke author Daniel Handler made as African American writer Jacqueline Woodson received a National Book Award for Brown Girl Dreaming.
-"His comments were inappropriate and fell far short of the association's commitment to diversity," said Young.
-"Handler's remarks come at a time when the publishing world has little diversity.
-Works from authors and illustrators of color make up less than 8 percent of children's titles produced in 2013.
-The ALA hopes this regrettable incident will be used to open a dialogue on the need for diversity in the publishing industry, particularly in regards to books for young people."

 In 2018, the ALA Council unanimously adopted a resolution acknowledging ALA's accountability for not participating in the fight against library segregation during the era of Jim Crow laws and honoring African American librarians who did fight, including Clara Stanton Jones, E. J. Josey, Albert P. Marshall, and Virginia Lacy.
 The day it was signed, ALA President Jim Neal read the resolution at an event where Joan Mattison Daniel of the Greenville Eight, Ethel Adolphe, Ibrahim Mumin, and Teri Moncure Mojgani shared their experiences participating in library protests and sit-ins during the 1960s.
-Two years later, ALA expanded its accountability to include the organization’s history of "upholding unjust systems of racism and discrimination against Black, Indigenous, and People of Color (BIPOC) within the association and the profession" and further resolved "to build a more equitable association" moving forward.
+Two years later, ALA expanded its accountability to include the organization's history of "upholding unjust systems of racism and discrimination against Black, Indigenous, and People of Color (BIPOC) within the association and the profession" and further resolved "to build a more equitable association" moving forward.

-In 2020 Wanda Kay Brown was the first president from a historically black college or university.
-She also was president during COVID-19 and the live annual conference was cancelled and delivered virtually.
-Brown characterized her presidency as one of "change, loss, and hope."

-In 2021, Patty Wong became the first Asian-American president of the ALA.

-In 2022 Lessa Kananiʻopua Pelayo-Lozada became the first Native Hawaiian/Pacific Islander American president of the ALA.